bonnet-p/bonnet-p.github.io/docs/index.md

 ## Bio

-Philippe Bonnet is an experimental computer scientist with a background in database systems.
-For thirty years, Philippe has explored the design, implementation, and evaluation of database systems in the context of successive generations of computer classes, including wireless sensor networks, computer clusters and most recently computational storage.
+Philippe Bonnet is professor at DIKU, the computer science department of the University of Copenhagen.
+He is an experimental computer scientist with a background in database systems.
+For thirty years, he has explored the design, implementation, and evaluation of database systems in the context of successive generations of computer classes, including wireless sensor networks, computer clusters and most recently computational storage.